MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

 The viewer automatically installs as part of the Azure Information Protection client, or you can install it separately.
 You can install both the client and the viewer from the [Microsoft Azure Information Protection](https://go.microsoft.com/fwlink/?LinkId=303970) page on the Microsoft website.
 For more information about installing the client, see [Download and install the Azure Information Protection client](install-client-app.md).

 > [!NOTE]
-> Although installing the client provides more functionality, it requires local administrator permissions and the full functionality requires a corresponding service for your organization, such as Azure Information Protection or Active Directory Rights Management Services.
+> Although installing the client provides more functionality, it requires local administrator permissions and the full functionality requires a corresponding service for your organization.
+For example, Azure Information Protection or Active Directory Rights Management Services.
 >
 > Install the viewer if you have been sent a protected document by somebody from another organization or if you do not have local administrator permissions to your PC.